awsdocs/aws-config-developer-guide/doc_source/conformance-pack-console.md

    The conformance pack name must be a unique name with a maximum of 256 alphanumeric characters\.
 The name can contain hyphens but cannot contain spaces\.

-1. Type the name of the Amazon S3 bucket\.
-Optionally, type a bucket prefix\.

-   The S3 bucket name must be a minimum of 3 and maximum of 63 lower case alphanumeric characters\.
-The bucket name can contain dashes and must start and end with alphanumeric characters\.

 1. Optional: Add a parameter\.

    Parameters are defined in your template and help you manage and organize your resources\.